Give Your D&D Characters Flaws

-In writing there is a term called “Mary Sue” which refers to a character that is perfect in almost every way.
-He/she looks beautiful, always has the best intentions at heart, does the right thing, everyone loves them, and they can turn a situation around no matter the odds.
+In writing, there is a term called “Mary Sue” which refers to a character that is perfect in almost every way.
+He/she is charming, always has the best intentions at heart, does the right thing, everyone loves them, and they can turn a situation around no matter the odds.
 The most well known “Mary Sues” are Superman, Drizzt Dourden, and Goku.
-As kids we might revere these characters and their perfection but as we grow older we learn that the world does not operate in a way that would ever support such perfect characters.
+As kids, we might revere these characters and their perfection but as we grow older we learn that the world does not operate in a way that would ever support such perfect characters.

 People are flawed in both major and in minor ways, that is a huge part of what makes us appreciate them.
-They have their demons and despite their own issues they still overcome.
-When ever I create a character I try and give them two flaws for every one positive aspect.
-If man is more handsome than most, he would also be in the process of going blind and/or financially unstable.
-If woman comes from a wealthy family then she also has issues with depression/rage to the point of considering heavily to take her own life on top of being forced to witness a terrible discord in her family that she feels powerless to stop yet never admits to these feelings to she continues to suffer in silence.
+They have their internal demons and despite how hard the situation is, they strive to better themselves.
+Whenever I create a character I try and give them two flaws for every one positive aspect.
+If a man is more handsome than most, he would also be easily distracted and/or financially unstable.
+If a woman comes from a wealthy family then she also has issues with rage or can’t help but want to sleep all of the time.
+Major flaws would be medical conditions, trauma, or even denial.

-This might seem harsh but consider life in it’s natural state.
-There are so few times that we can truly say that everything is going perfect.
+This might seem harsh but consider life in its natural state.
+There are so few times that we can truly say that everything is going perfectly.
 When we are younger we have our youth and time to do so many things but not the power or finances to make any real change on certain issues that bother us.
-When we get older we gain the power and finances but lose our time, we also unfortunately have to witness those that came before us pass away naturally or unnaturally.
-Nothing lasts forever and this should also apply to your dungeons and dragons character and their family and friends to add motivation and drama.
-Having to choose between attending a meeting with the king to negotiate the coming war or racing to help your niece and nephew who have been stricken ill and need a cure that can only be found in a cave filled with orcs is difficult and will provide proper pros and cons that will cause the player to pause for consideration.
+When we get older we gain the power and finances but lose our time, we also, unfortunately, have to witness those that came before us pass away naturally or unnaturally.
+Nothing lasts forever and this should also apply to your Dungeons & Dragons character.

 First photo by https://www.artstation.com/artist/romankupriyanov